PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 The API for this solution is registered in Azure Active Directory (AAD) as a multi-tenant app, and is secured using OAuth 2.0 and custom permission scopes.
 In this document you will learn how to configure the solution, so that you can do it yourself for any other custom solution that you will develop.

 ## Azure Active Directory app registration
 First of all, you need to register a multi-tenant app in Azure Active Directory (AAD) in order to being able to validate users' requests.
-Choose a tenant that you want to use as the *master* tenant for your app registration.
+Choose a tenant that you want to use as the *main* tenant for your app registration.
 This will be the tenant where you will register and maintain the app settings for all the tenants.

 > Note: you should choose a tenant that is authoritative for your company and you should consider configuring the app as Publisher Verified by following the instructions provided in this [document](https://docs.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview).